 1. Run Three-Person Weaves

 Set up groups of three in a line.
 The middle person throws to one side player who has moved forward.
 That receiver immediately throws to the other side player.
-The drill continues with players weaving down the field.
+The drill continues with students weaving down the field.

-This combines throwing and catching and movement in a pattern that resembles gameplay.
+This combines throwing and catching, and movement in a pattern that resembles gameplay.
 Start slowly and emphasize accuracy over speed.
 Many beginners rush and throw wild passes that break the rhythm.

 2. Play Catch-and-Pivot Games